alecthomas/participle/README.md

 - Each struct is a single production, with each field applied in sequence.
 - `@<expr>` is the mechanism for capturing matches into the field.
+- if a struct field is not keyed with "parser", the entire struct tag will be used as the grammar fragment.
+This allows the grammar syntax to remain clear and simple to maintain.

 ## Capturing